uno-arce/simple-weather-flutter-app/README.md

-# weather
+# Simple Weather App

-A new Flutter project.
+A new Flutter project that fetches data from Open Weather API to get real time current weather temperature and description.